BiplopDey/Front-Fluent-English/README.md

 ```

 ## Future improvements
-- Create a local storage repository to persist if user is offline.
+- Create a local storage repository to persist if user is not registred.
 - Implement integration test.
 - Implement hexagonal arquitecuture.